 Whatever industry you work in there will be thousands of searches for the product or service that you are offering and depending on the value of the average customer that could mean thousands in potential earnings.

 Lets just work with some numbers here, lets say a brand new website could earn you an extra 10 customers a month, and each customer spends on average £200 on your services.
 Over the course of one month your new website could have earned you £2000, over a year £24,000.
-If a website cost £10,000 but earned you £24,000 back within a year would you see that as a great investment.
+If a website cost £10,000 but earned you £24,000 back within a year would you see that as a great ROI.

 What does your business actually need?